Listen to the intro podcast about Defending the Constitution!

 • Proxy voting capabilities (temporary)

-• Online committee hearings accessible nationwide
+• Online committee hearings streaming and accessible nationwide

 • Prototype of online collaborative editing of law with civil society